6123 St. Rt. 350

 Each summer, field work is completed on site by archaeology and anthropology students from Wright State University.
 In recent years, excavation and researchefforts, headed by Dr. Robert Riordan, Chair of the Department of Sociology and Anthropology at WSU, have focused on the Moorehead Circle.
 This circularanomaly, located in the North Fort, was discovered in 2005 by Dr. Jarrod Burks of Ohio Valley Archaeology, Inc.

-Experience unlimited fun and learning 359 days a year at the Boonshoft Museum of Discovery.
-Explore the wonders of the world with a live animal zoo, the region’s only Planetarium, interactive science and technology exhibits, and dozens of family-friendly permanent exhibits, as well as special featured traveling exhibitions.
+Experience unlimited fun and learning 359 days a year at the Boonshoft Museum!
+Explore the wonders of the world with a live animal zoo, the region’s only Planetarium, interactive science and technology exhibits, and dozens of family-friendly permanent exhibits.

 Explore the site where Fort Ancient Indians lived more than 800 years ago.
 SunWatch Indian Village/Archaeological Park brings to life the Fort Ancient culture through a partially reconstructed Village, Interpretive Center, exhibits and events.